rohilla-aditya/rohilla-aditya/README.md

 I am Aditya.

 I am a Software Engineer residing in Seattle, Washington.
-I spend my day time developing distributed Big Data systems at Amazon Inc. and evenings tinkering with my personal applied ML projects.
+I spend my day time developing backend systems at Abnormal Security and evenings tinkering with my personal applied ML projects.

 I am particularly interested in all things Technology, Engineering and Products and write about these topics.
 Check out my Blog at  [adityarohilla.com](http://adityarohilla.com) !

 ## Work

-I currently work at the World Wide Operations Finance org at Amazon as a Software Development Engineer.
-I have previously worked as a Software Engineer at Walmart Labs, Samsung Research and Myntra.
+I currently work at the Product team at Abnormal Security.
+I have previously worked as a Software Engineer at Amazon Inc, Walmart Labs, Samsung Research and Myntra.
 I also write on different Medium publications like Mindorks, Towards Data Science and HackerNoon.

 ## Personal